jungleson/MMM-TW-Weather/README.md

 # MMM-TW-Weather

-Hourly Forecast (temperature, weather icons on the top, rain volume on the bottom)
+Hourly Forecast (temperature, weather icons on the top, chance of rain on the bottom)

 ![image](./screenshot.jpg)

-MagicMirror module for displaying weather forecasts from [OpenWeather](https://openweathermap.org/).
+MagicMirror module for displaying weather forecasts from [Taiwan Central Weather Bureau](https://www.cwb.gov.tw/eng/).
 Weather forecasts are displayed by using [Chart.js](https://www.chartjs.org/), an open-source free library for drawing charts.

-This module can work with free OpenWeather API, which only requires to sign up and get an API key.
+This module can work with free opendata API, which only requires to sign up and get an API key from [Open Weather Data](https://opendata.cwb.gov.tw/index).

 ## Installation